Cookie consent management tool by TermsFeed Ice Skating Holidays on Natural Ice, Sweden | Nature Travels

 Please contact us to discuss possibilities if you wish to have a private tour on other dates.
 Private tours can be of shorter or longer duration.

 *Single supplement: Required for solo travellers.
 We are not able to offer the option for guests not travelling together to share.
-Guests travelling as group of 3 persons will normally be able to share room if wished - please contact to us discuss your requirements.
+Guests travelling as group of 3 persons may be able to share room if wished - please contact to us discuss your requirements.

 For private tours, please contact us to discuss your requirements.
 Per person price will vary depending on group size.